dOrgTech/homebase-app/src/modules/home/utils/faq.md

 &nbsp;
 **Token address** - is the smart contract address of the token that your community uses to pool assets.
 If you have not yet created one, you will need to.
 You don’t need to be a smart contract developer to do this.
 You can use the [FA2 bakery](https://fa2-bakery.netlify.app/).
 &nbsp;
 Please note, you cannot use an NFT token for voting on Homebase.
 If you enter an NFT token on this screen, your DAO will fail to complete at the end of the creator.
-You must have or create a token using the FA2 standard.
 &nbsp;
 **Token ID** - In Tezos’ FA2 token standard, one token address can have multiple IDs.
 For example, you might have one token that is for one sub-set of voters to vote on a specific aspect of an organization, and another for a different subset.
 Or you might have different tokens that have different utility functions.
 &nbsp;